reactjs/react.dev/content/docs/reference-react-component.md

 The state contains data specific to this component that may change over time.
 The state is user-defined, and it should be a plain JavaScript object.

-If you don't use it in `render()`, it shouldn't be in the state.
-For example, you can put timer IDs directly on the instance.
+If some value isn't used for rendering or data flow (for example, a timer ID), you don't have to put it in the state.
+Such values can be defined as fields on the component instance.

 See [State and Lifecycle](/docs/state-and-lifecycle.html) for more information about the state.